Harold Ambellan

 Harold Ambellan (1912–2006) was an American sculptor.
-Born in Buffalo, New York Ambellan provided sculpture for New Deal-era projects and served as President of the Sculptors Guild in 1941, prior to his service in the U.S. military.
+Born in Buffalo, New York and relocated to New York City, Ambellan provided sculpture for New Deal-era projects and served as President of the Sculptors Guild in 1941, prior to his service in the U.S. military.
 Ambellan exiled himself to France in 1954 because of his political views.

 New York

 Ambellan was born on May 24, 1912, in Buffalo, New York.
 While studying sculpture and fine arts in Buffalo, he was awarded a scholarship to the Art Students League of New York in 1930, where he spent the following two years.
 Beginning in 1932 Ambellan was based in Greenwich Village and became a significant figure in its social history of the 1930s and early 1940s.
-For instance in the 1940s Ambellan and his fiancee Elisabeth Higgins hosted both Pete Seeger and Woody Guthrie at 31 East 21st Street.
+For instance in the 1940s Ambellan and his fiancée Elisabeth Higgins hosted both Pete Seeger and Woody Guthrie at 31 East 21st Street.
 Guthrie contributed his song "It Takes a Married Man to Sing a Worried Song" for their wedding.

 From 1935 until 1939 he was one of the many American artists who benefited from Roosevelt's Federal Art Project.
 With fellow sculptor Robert Cronbach, Ambellan created a series of semi-abstract tinted-concrete mural sculptures entitled Family and Learning, for the Willert Park Courts, a public housing project in Buffalo, New York, as well as a sculpture for Brooklyn College in New York.
 He was also one of the artists featured in the 1938 group show, Subway Art, at the Museum of Modern Art.

 Ambellan was elected President of the Sculptors Guild in 1941, the same year that his work was exhibited in group shows at both the Metropolitan Museum of Art in New York and the Academy of Fine Arts in Philadelphia.